 Maternity and paternity pay and leave

-Maternity pay is currently payable for up to nine months and the mother can take a further three months unpaid leave if she qualifies.
+Maternity pay is currently payable for up to 9 months and the mother can take a further 3 months unpaid leave if she qualifies.

 Fathers now benefit from an additional period of paternity leave, introduced alongside the extension of Statutory Maternity leave to 12 months.
-Fathers (and other paternity leave claimants) may take any unused maternity leave that the mother has not taken, if she returns to work after six months, but before the end of her maternity leave period.
+Fathers (and other paternity leave claimants) may take any unused maternity leave that the mother has not taken, if she returns to work after 6 months (known as the Ordinary Maternity Leave), but before the end of her maternity leave period.